-File Entity Description account.ecr phi/account/bank/context/us A US bank account number, with context. phi/account/bank/nocontext/us A US bank account number, without context. phi/account/bank/landmark/us A bank account landmark, such as "Bank Account Number". phi/account/swiftcode/context/us A SWIFT code, with context. phi/account/swiftcode/nocontext/us A SWIFT code, without context. phi/account/swiftcode/landmark/us A SWIFT code landmark, such as "SWIFT Code". address.ecr phi/address/us A postal address.
+Entity Description phi/address/us A postal address.
 In general, a score of one is given to an address that includes a numbered, common format street address (for example "23 North Road"), a known city (for example "London"), and a postal code in a viable format for the country (for example "SW1A 2AA").
 Deviations from this form lead to score penalties.
 The ordering of these elements varies by country.
 Micro Focus recommends that you use pre-filtering to improve the performance for this grammar.
-See Configure Pre-Filtering, on page 9.
-Example matches: "Schlosshoferstrasse 20, 1210 Vienna", "Avenida Juan Xxiii 20, 41006, Sevilla", "162-168 Regent Street, London, W1B 5TG".
+See Configure Pre-Filtering, on page 12.
+Example matches: "Schlosshoferstrasse 20, 1210 Vienna", "Avenida Juan Xxiii 20, 41006, Sevilla", "Abidei Hurriyet Cd Taner Palas Han 9 Kat:7 Dayre 9, 34437 Istanbul", "162-168 Regent Street, London, W1B 5TG".
+This entity returns the addresses in a normalized format by default.
+The normalized form standardizes apartment and house numbers, removes additional punctuation, and converts the text to uppercase.
+For example ABIDEI HURRIYET CD TANER PALAS APT 9, KAT:7, D:9, 34437 ISTANBUL.
+The exact order depends on the country.
+You can turn off normalization by setting normalize